githubtraining/write-javascript-actions/responses/10_create-metadata.md

 We will not use the `joke-output` in in this portion of the course.
 There will be a later step that will rely on this actions output.

-1. Create a file named `action.yml`
+1. Create the action metadata file `.github/actions/joke-action/action.yml`
 2. Use the `name` parameter to name your action `"external API action"`
 3. Next, add a `description` parameter and give it a value of `"use an external API to retrieve and display a joke"`
 4. Create an `outputs:` with an id of `joke-output:` and add a `description:` so we know what the output is for